Regions Bank mortgage review

 Pros and cons of Regions Bank

-- Well capitalized with multiple branch locations.
+- Multiple branch locations.
 The Federal Reserve found that Regions Bank has adequate financial resources and future earnings prospect.
-In 2019, it had 1,477 branches in 15 states and received approval to open more branches in Georgia, Illinois, Missouri, Tennessee and Texas.
+In 2020, it had 1,456 branches in 15 states and received approval to open more branches in Georgia, Illinois, Missouri, Tennessee and Texas.

 - Offers mortgage payment assistance.
-For borrowers who are struggling to pay their mortgage, Regions Bank can offer some assistance programs to try to keep you in your home.
+For borrowers struggling to pay their mortgage, Regions Bank can offer some assistance programs to try to keep you in your home.

 - Smooth and easy loan application.
 Customers report the loan application is smooth and easy.
 And if they had any issues, customer service was helpful and quick.

 - Good for nonsalaried borrowers.
 Freelance and self-employed borrowers can use alternate income paperwork to apply.

 - Negative customer reviews on the BBB about banking services.
 Although it may seem convenient to bank and get a mortgage from the same company, current customers don’t recommend banking at Regions Bank.

 - Possible account mistakes.
 A few customers report errors and mistakes on their loans, such as failing to post payments to accounts and incorrectly posting principal-only payments.